lnader/oo-api-v3/auth.md

                             ]
          }

+Review: Why the choice of principal as the name here here?
+Having to look up a role by ID will also suck for naive clients - is the idea that you're exposing the entitlements directly and so it's less of an issue?
+What if the list of entitlements is extremely long?
+How do I find a principal ID for a given user (what resources will support me doing that)?
+Why entitlements for the group?
+Is that implying that the role is being bypassed?
+How do I write a client that can deal with that?

+Review: It's not clear from this example, but I'm assuming accessible_to is returned as a field of GET /projects/id?

 The following parameters are optional:
 - role - defaults to null
 - entitlements - defaults to null

 However, for the access grant to make sense one or both need to be defined.
 The entitlements parameters can be used by itself or to add entitlements above and beyond granted by the role.

+Review: Need a section here that describes how the OpenShift 2.x system and use cases matches up to this (for the OpenShift audience)

+Review: Can you describe in this document how this differs from the GCE and OpenStack models and why differences exist between them?
+Are there other existing ACL/auth models you're basing this on that can be described, and why you chose those ideas?